Xobtah/hermes/README.md

 ## Features
 * **Perfect Forward Secrecy:** ephemeral shared secrets are renewed after each message sent.
 This ensures messages can't be decrypted in case of key leak.
+* **Antivirus evasion:** the RAT is undetected by Windows defender, its load is XOR encoded and compressed to avoid detection via static analysis.

 ## Configuration
 Before using `hermes`, make sure to configure the following settings: